Lead Data Scientist at Merck Life Science KGaA, Darmstadt, Germany

 Natalie co-founded Lavrio.solutions, a company specializing in AI implementation.
 Since then, she has helped numerous organizations integrate AI into their processes and optimize their workflows.
 She has also conducted AI training sessions for businesses and professionals, bridging the gap between technical innovation and real-world usability.

-• Driving Trust and Fairness: Addressing Ethical Challenges in Transportation through Explainable AI
+- Driving Trust and Addressing Ethical Challenges in Transportation through Explainable AI

 I am a Data Scientist primarily focused on Deep Learning and MLOps.
 In my spare time I contribute to several open-source python libraries.

-I am a researcher in Topological Data Analysis working both on theoretical mathematical aspects of it and applications.
-I have completed my PhD at ISTA in Austria and then moved to INRIA in France to apply the TDA methods to brain cancer data.
+A researcher in Topological Data Analysis (TDA) working on both its theoretical aspects and applications.
+I have completed my PhD at ISTA in Austria and then moved to Inria in France to apply the TDA methods to spatial transcriptomics data.

 I’m a wholehearted explorer and community-driven developer, advocating for FOSS while blending art, technology, and inclusion.